Hand Built by Robots: Writing and composition

 Four tracks on the album were co-written with former Longpigs vocalist Crispin Hunt and two were co-written by Adam Argyle, who is perhaps best known for writing "Next Best Superstar" for Melanie C.

-Lyrics

-The album's lyrics mainly explore dreams, aspirations and observations on society.

 Album cover

 The album cover art work includes a number of historical figures standing upon a robotic hand.

+Release

+"I Need Something" originally released on Newton's Full Fat EP and became the first single taken from Hand Built by Robots.
+It was available for download on 16 April 2007 and available to buy on 7 May, reaching #107 in the UK Charts in May 2007.
+The B-side is a live version of Newton's SpongeBob SquarePants theme, also including a special rendition of "Junglebob".
+There have been two music videos released for the song.
+"I Need Something" was re-released as a download only single on 31 March 2008 and was A-listed on BBC Radio 1's playlist.
+"I Need Something" was released as a CD single in Australia on 20 September 2008.

+The second single, "All I Got" was released on 19 October 2007 as the album's third single.
+The song was written by Newton Faulkner, Crispin Hunt and produced by Mike Spencer.
+The song peaked to number 59 on the UK Singles Chart.

 Track listing

+Chart performance

-Chart performanceHand Built by Robots was certified platinum and later double platinum, in the United Kingdom, and was the twentieth best-selling album of 2007, selling 444,000 copies.
+Hand Built by Robots was certified platinum and later double platinum, in the United Kingdom, and was the twentieth best-selling album of 2007, selling 444,000 copies.

 The album debuted at number 26 on the Australian ARIA Albums Chart in March 2008.
 It subsequently ascended fifteen places the following week to number 11, and then to number 8.
 The album eventually peaked at number 5 the week after.
 It has since been certified Gold on the ARIA charts.

 The album was released in Germany on 18 April 2008, and in the United States (it did not have massive success in the U.S. but did manage to reach number 42 on the Billboard Top Heatseekers chart) and Canada on 29 April 2008, with the first single being "Dream Catch Me".